nihk/Sheridan-Projects/README.md

 **Jbooks** is the final assignment for the JavaEE class I took in which we used Servlets, JSP (EL, JSTL), and the MVC design pattern.
-The app validates a user's login information and enables them to add to, search, and show all records from a MySQL database.
+The app validates a user's login information and enables them to add to, search, and show all records from a MySQL database using the JDBC driver.

 <div align="center">
    <img src="https://github.com/nihk/Sheridan-Projects/blob/master/Jbooks/books_screenshot.png">